 - Once the eggs have been peeled, rinse them and blot them dry with a paper towel.

 - On paper, place a meatball in the middle of the square.
 Gently press the meatball until it is about a one-fourth-inch thick.

 - Hold the square in the palm of your hand.
-Lay a chilled, dry, soft-boiled egg to the larger portions of the oval on top of the sausage.
+Lay a chilled, dry, soft-boiled egg on the larger portions of the oval on top of the sausage.

 - As you wrap the sausage around the egg, be sure to carefully remove it from the parchment.
-Continue until all of the sausage has come free from the paper and is completely encasing the egg in it.
+Continue until all of the sausages have come free from the paper and completely encased the egg in it.

 - Make sure the sausage isn’t too thin or too thick in the egg.
 Level them out.

-- To smooth out all the bumps or rough places that may have formed on your hands, slide the egg over and over between your hands a few times with the moderate pressure of your hands to do the job.
+- To smooth out all the bumps or rough places that may have formed on your hands, slide the egg over and over between your hands a few times with moderate pressure on your hands to do the job.